sqlrec/sqlrec/docs/en/docs/program_model.md

 SQLRec is a SQL-based data processing and machine learning programming framework.
 It extends standard SQL by introducing programming concepts such as variables, functions, and cached tables, enabling SQL to have programming language-like capabilities.

+This document serves both SQL authors and SQLRec developers.
+SQL syntax, constraints, and examples describe the observable usage contract; Java class names and implementation snippets explain the internals and do not imply additional SQL capabilities.
+In this document, an "SQL function" is a function defined by multiple SQL statements, while a "Java UDF" is a table or scalar function registered through a Java `evaluate` method.

+This document describes the language and runtime model.
+Whether business SQL is executable also depends on the deployed table schemas, primary keys, connector capabilities, and exact signatures and return schemas of registered functions.
+Examples use single quotes for strings and backticks for identifiers that require quoting; top-level statements in a multi-statement function are separated by semicolons.

 ## Table Type System

 SQLRec defines a table type hierarchy, where different types of tables have different access characteristics.